yonahforst/approvable/README.md

 Supports: Rails 4.1 + Postgres

 ### Why
-Users can update various database record but you want administrators to approve all changes before they are applied.
+Users can update objects through the web but you want administrators to approve all changes before they are applied.

-### How
+### What
 ```ruby
 class Article < ActiveRecord::Base
   acts_as_approvable